OrgAE/Grumium/README.md

 # Grumium
-An open source Banking and Insurance framework
+An open source Banking and Insurance framework.